RCJoergensen/Transient-Luminous-Event-Detection-with-Unsupervised-Convolutional-Variational-Auto-Encoder/README.md

 Please be aware of local paths, such as where to load the files, and where to save figures.
 Additionally, be aware of possible problems with ReadMMIAfits_OCRE.py, as described in the notebook.

-The raw data files are NOT included in this repository, as they are not publicly available as of now.
+The raw data files are not included in this repository, as they are not publicly available as of now.